dokester/BayesicFitting/docs/Dimensions.md

 [[Goggans]](./references.md#goggans).
 Especially we look at their performance in higher dimensions.

-In section 2, we have to take a look at some properties of N-dimensional spheres.
+In section 2, we take a look at some properties of N-dimensional spheres.
 We show how space within a sphere is distributed when projected in various ways.

-In section 3, we take a closer look at the engines and list some variants we want to consider.
+In section 3, we explain the workings of the engines and list some variants we want to consider.

-In section 4, we exercise both engines in multidimensional spheres, starting from one points, to see whether the resulting walkers are iid.
+In section 4, we exercise both engines in multidimensional spheres, starting from one points, to see whether the resulting walkers are independent and identically distributed (iid).

 In section 5, we find a way to ameliorate the problems found with walkers clinging to the edge in high dimensional space.